 A mutual fund is an investment instrument which pools money from multiple investors and invests it in a basket of securities including equity, debt and other money market securities.
-One of the key features of a mutual fund is that it is a professionally managed investment instrument.
+One of the key features that differentiates different types of mutual funds is that it is a professionally managed investment instrument.
 Each mutual fund has a designated fund manager who is supported by a team of analysts and takes all the investment decisions of the fund.
 By investing in a mutual fund, you get a share of the fund’s gains, losses, income and expenses proportional to the amount of your investment.
 There are various types of mutual funds, however, as per market regulator SEBI (Securities Exchange Board of India), mutual funds in India can be broadly categorised into following five heads based on their asset allocation:

 A mutual fund scheme which invests a minimum 65% of its assets in stocks/shares of companies is known as an equity scheme.
 An equity mutual fund enables you to benefit from the diversification of its portfolio as it invests in stocks of around 20-25 companies and has the potential of providing high returns.
 However all equity fund investments are subject to market risks.